-Justice Cahill was first appointed and sworn in on December 21, 2015 to complete the six-year term vacated when Catherine Castagne was appointed as LTBB's Prosecutor.
-Justice Cahill was re-appointed in April of 2017 and upon the vacancy left by the Hon.
-Wenona Singel's departure became Chief Justice.
+Justice Cahill was first appointed to the LTBB Appellate Court on December 21, 2015.
+He was appointed to complete the six-year term vacated by Catherine Castagne when she left the bench to become the LTBB Prosecutor.
+Justice Cahill was re-appointed in April of 2017.